-are generally as good in carbon emissions as the equivalent products using other preservation methods.
-In 8 of the 24 comparisons analysed, frozen products outperformed alternative methods from an environmental perspective.
+The LCA results show that frozen food products are generally as good in carbon emissions as the equivalent products using traditional preservation methods.
+In 9 of the 24 products analysed, frozen products outperformed alternative methods from an environmental perspective.
 For example, frozen spinach is a clear winner when compared to fresh spinach preservation methods.
 This is because frozen spinach is produced through more efficient agricultural practices, is more efficient from a packaging and storage volume perspective, and results in lower levels of food waste.